ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 like $answer:=_0  (see Variable assignment in Advanced patterns).
 The "newglobals will  be omitted if there are no changes.

+Use of %trace_on and %trace_off in a pattern can also be used to trigger and return tracing data.

+Use of  "cheat cs info" as part of the user input will save onto the newglobal
+$cs_info the datestamps of the engine and scripts, and they will be appended to any output from ^testoutput that occurs subsequently.

 ### ~replace_spelling
 The variables and concepts fields are optional and provide context.
 A concept named "~replace_spelling" is treated not as a concept but as a list of paired words analogous to "replace:", but is only a transient replace series for this call.
 A concept can contain values that look like: